Jieiku/abridge/content/overview-abridge/index.md

 By default abridge uses dark mode for the switcher, so unless you want to set the default mode to light for nojs/noscript visitors, then you do not need to worry about these settings.

-## Config.toml Configuration
+## Zola.toml Configuration

-Most Options in `config.toml` are self documenting. (obvious between name of config value and comments)
+Most Options in `zola.toml` are self documenting. (obvious between name of config value and comments)

-Abridge will work with a barebones `config.toml` because default values are provided in the template files.
+Abridge will work with a barebones `zola.toml` because default values are provided in the template files.

-I recommend copying the entire config.toml file as outlined in Step 3 as it provides all configurable values.
+I recommend copying the entire zola.toml file as outlined in Step 3 as it provides all configurable values.

 ### Top and Footer menus